xuemeiwei/Game-Design_Udacity/README.md

 #Game-Design_Udacity
-This is the fourth project for Full Nanodegree in which the game of hangman is designed.
+This is the fourth project for Full Nanodegree in which the game of Hangman is designed.
+Different users can play several games at the same time.
+To rank the users a scoring system is used.
+The score of each user is computed as the win ratio, namely the percentage of wins against total games the user played.

 In this project, the cloud-based APIs are developed to support a provided conference organization application that exists on the web as well as a native Android application.
 Google Cloud Endpoints with Python is used to realize the API backend on Google APP Engine.